Childhood Hodgkin Lymphoma

 - Fever, night sweats, or itchy skin

-- Weight loss you cannot explain, loss of appetite, or fatigue (being mentally and physically tired)
+- Weight loss without trying, loss of appetite, or fatigue (being mentally and physically tired)

 - A cough, trouble breathing, or chest pain